CleverRaven/Cataclysm-DDA/COMPILING-CMAKE.md

 	$ make
  ```

- To install Wesnoth after building (as root using su or sudo if necessary):
+ To install CataclysmDDA after building (as root using su or sudo if necessary):

  ```
 	# make install